 For a reason I’m not completely sure of, to join Roamler you need to be sent an invite code.
 This may be to stop people from setting up multiple accounts and completing the same jobs.
 Although the tasks are short, they don’t pay big bucks.
 Usually, you’re looking at £2-3 for each job.
 Generally, they’re not worth making a specific trip for but good if you happen to be passing.

 Some of the tasks also require you to take quite a few photos.
 As you’re trying to maneuver back as far as you can to take a photo of a shelf, other customers will give you some odd looks.
 Roamler does provide you with a letter of authorisation in case staff ask whey you’re doing, but nobody has ever bothered to ask me.

 You can withdraw your money through PayPal and it usually arrives in your account within an hour.

 Your rate of pay is a difficult one to judge because of several factors, such as how far the task is from your home and the varying rates of pay.
 For example, the pint pulling task above doesn’t need to take any longer than finishing your drink (if you want to).
 And because they are very close together, you could earn £14 in under 30 minutes.
 The £2 tasks take around 5 minutes each and with travelling, you could probably complete 6-7 within an hour.

 My Roamler review conclusion

 So, is joining Roamler worth it?
 This is a very good mystery shopping app.
 There will never be enough jobs to make a full-time living but it’s certainly a great way of supplementing your income.
-Plus, you could use it with the Task-360 app and earn even more when you’re out and about.
+Plus, you could use it with the Field Agent app and earn even more when you’re out and about.